Optimization with Constraint Learning: A Framework and Survey: Review

 \subsection{Setup of the Conceptual Model}

-In the literature, only a few papers have attempted to formalize the process of optimization with constraint learning.
-The papers by \cite{lombardi2017empirical} and \cite{maragno2022constraint} provide the most detailed approaches at formalising this process.
-There is also a clear structure provided in \citep{de2003integrating} for learning unknown constraints.
+The papers by \cite{lombardi2017empirical} and \cite{maragno2021mixedinteger} provide very detailed approaches to formalizing the process of OCL.
+There is also a clear structure provided in \cite{de2003integrating} for learning unknown constraints.
 The methodology in \cite{lombardi2017empirical}, called Empirical Model Learning (EML), is described as a way of obtaining components of a prescriptive model from machine learning.
-Similar to the steps given in Figure \ref{fig:step1}, they define a conceptual model including known constraints, constraints to be learned, as well as the definition of constraints used for feature extraction. \cite{maragno2022constraint} also provide a general framework for OCL that can be applied every time data is available.
-A key focus of this approach is to learn constraints and embed them in such a way that the computational complexity of the final model is not increased. \cite{padmanabhan2003use} and \cite{deng2018coalescing} also conceptually discuss the use of data mining to define objectives and constraints.
+Similar to the steps given in Section \ref{sec:overviewStep1}, they define a conceptual model including known constraints, constraints to be learned, as well as the definition of constraints used for feature extraction. \cite{maragno2021mixedinteger} also provide a general framework for OCL that can be applied every time data is available.
+A key focus of their approach is to learn constraints and embed them in such a way that the computational complexity of the final model is not increased. \cite{padmanabhan2003use} and \cite{deng2018coalescing} also conceptually discuss the use of data mining to define objectives and constraints.

 While other papers which use a predictive element to learn constraints do not have as detailed a setup, they incorporate some of the elements of Step 1 in their approach.
-Some authors (e.g. \citep{verwer2017auction}) explicitly define constraints to perform feature extraction, while most of the papers reviewed simply identify which constraints are difficult to model manually and replace them with predictive models.
-This will be seen later in Sections \ref{sec:modelSelectImplReview} and \ref{sec:modelResolveReview}.
+Some authors (e.g. \cite{verwer2017auction}) explicitly define constraints to perform feature extraction, while most of the papers reviewed simply identify which constraints are difficult to model manually and replace them with predictive models.
+This will be discussed later in Sections \ref{sec:modelSelectImplReview} and \ref{sec:modelResolveReview}.